goblinfactory/konsole/backlog.md

    to blink at that windows current position.
 Readtext should set cursor to readtext position.

 ## Busy next

+- attach F1 to F12 keys to windows, allow you to attach them automatically and keep a status window with the windows, so that pressing F3 will automatically highlight the third window, if using default auto-assigning (press tab) will cycle through the windows in turn etc etc. :D all lovely goodness.
+(F menu sits at bottom of screen, numbers are automatic and pick up window titles.)
 - add change to IConsole to include printing in foreground and background colour simultaneously without having to set background seperately.
 - simple input, ReadLine()
 - support IObservable<T> in listView